 Individual numbers or Straight-Up Bets

-This is self explanatory.
-Bet 1 chip on a number and if it comes in, you’ll get 36 chips back.
+This is self-explanatory.
+Bet one chip on a number and if it comes in, you’ll get 36 chips back.

 Pay-Out: 35:1 (plus your bet back)

-A bet on 2 adjacent numbers (on the table) like 8/9.
-You’d get 18 chips back from a 1 chip winning bet.
+A bet on two adjacent numbers (on the table) like 8/9.
+You’d get 18 chips back from a one-chip winning bet.

-A chip placed at the end of a “street” of 3 numbers like 16-17-18 gets you 12 chips from a 1 chip winning bet.
+A chip placed at the end of a “street” of three numbers like 16-17-18 gets you 12 chips from a one-chip winning bet.

 Six Line Bet

-Now you are starting to cover more table.
+Now you are starting to cover more of the table.